whisthq/whist/mandelboxes/README.md

 ### Connecting to Images

 If you want to save your configs between sessions, then pass in a user ID and config encryption token.
-In case you don't want the server protocol to auto-shutdown after 60 seconds, you can set the timeout with another argument.
 As mentioned above, pass in `--help` to one of the mandelbox image-running scripts to see all the available options.

 ## Publishing